Friends EBEC

 • Items are not for resale.
 Freecycling is an exchange of items for personal use.

 • PROHIBITED items include: mattresses, televisions, computer monitors, paints, VHS tapes, computer disks, paints, pesticides, tires, toiletries, unframed mirrors, food or any hazardous materials.
-Large furniture pieces and heavy appliances or machiner
+NO LARGE FURNITURE ITEMS OR HEAVY EQUIPMENT will be accepted.

 • FriendsEBEC reserves the right to reject items.